auerswal/pubcloud2020/ex5-ipv6/README.md

 I have added IPv6 related arguments to the appropriate Terraform resources.
 Not all of those are actually documented, so this does require some trial and error.
-Not all Terraform resources are dual-stack enabled yet, e.g., the ENI resource does not provide an IPv6 attribute.
+Not all Terraform resources are dual stack enabled yet, e.g., the ENI resource does not provide an IPv6 attribute.

 Terraform does not provide additional DNS name attributes for IPv6 addresses,